TypeScript: What Is Its Power?

 What is "a variable is assigned a type"?
 This means it can only accept values within that type throughout the script.
 A variable set as a number will only be a number.
 The program will generate an error if the developer tries to assign it a string value.

 In addition to the primitive types already present in JavaScript (boolean, bigint, null, number, string, symbol, object, and undefined), TypeScript has any (allows any value) and void (functions that have no return).
+To leverage the full power of TypeScript and ensure your projects are robust and type-safe, you can hire TypeScript developers who specialize in these advanced type features.

 The object-oriented paradigm